Tell me about yourself? Interview answer

-Tell me about yourself – example:
+Tell me about yourself – for example:

 First of all, thank you for inviting me to today’s interview.
 As you know my name’s Shen, and I’m a Quality Assurance Officer with over 4 years’ experience in handling manufacturing operations, quality assurance and process improvement.
-I’ve also managed ISO accreditation, written procedures, conducted internal audits and ensured corrective and preventive actions are implemented on site.
+I’ve also managed ISO accreditation, written procedures, conducted internal audits and ensured corrective and preventive actions are implemented on-site.